 All volunteers in any school program or activity are required to undergo a Background Check, as mandated by the Archdiocese of Portland; in addition, Called to Protect training is required for those volunteers working with minors four or more times a year.
+Additionally, in alignment with the Oregon Health Authority, volunteers need to be fully vaccinated from COVID-19 and provide appropriate documentation to the school prior to volunteering.
 The school will pay the required Background Check fee for parents or guardians only.
 Others (grandparents, aunts, uncles, etc.) who wish to volunteer in the school must submit the proper paperwork and pay this fee.
 Ordinarily, any person with an adult criminal conviction is not eligible to volunteer in our school.
 The school further reserves the right to decline the services of a volunteer when, in the judgment of the principal or pastor, it is in the best interest of the school to do so.